jinghuazhao/PW-pipeline/README.md

 9*  | chr | chromosome
 10* | pos | position

+### Output

+The output will be Excel workbook containing results from various software.

 ## Software

 This pipeline inovles several software for pathway analysis using GWAS summary statistics, as shown